0xsol1d/BellsMintpageTemplate/README.md

 # Bellscoin Mint page template

 This website is a template for a typical mint experience for $BELLS.
+It simultes a mint process by sending the inscriptions from a certain wallet to another after signing a tx with the [nintondo wallet](https://nintondo.io).

 This will not work with all wallet types depending on your inscription methods.
 If you use oldschool p2sh inscriptions, taproot will not be supported.

 ## Settings and preparations

 - The collection must be completely set up, i.e. all inscriptions must already be available in a wallet and there must be an inscriptions.json file in [ordinals standard format](https://github.com/ordinals-wallet/ordinals-collections).
-You can use [BellsNftTools](https://github.com/0xsol1d/BellsNftTools) to inscribe your colletion as it creates this file at art creation for you and puts in
+You can use [BellsNftTools](https://github.com/0xsol1d/BellsNftTools) to inscribe your colletion as it creates this file at art creation for you and puts in the ids from the inscribing process.
 - You have to set your treasury address that will recieve the mint funds:

 ```js